TvanMeer/bbot/README.md

 # bbot

-A simple framework for building binance spot trading bots
+A simple framework to build binance spot trading bots